Interpreting Temporal Graph Neural Networks with Koopman Theory: Experiments

-\paragraph{Spatial explanations} To evaluate hypotheses~\ref{hyp:node-gt} and~\ref{hyp:edge-gt}, we report the AUC scores in Table~\ref{tab:results}.
-All proposed methods that provide spatial explanations perform consistently well, with some differences between the different datasets.
-We can notice that $\text{AUC}_\text{edge}^{(3)}$ is almost always larger than $\text{AUC}_\text{edge}^{(2)}$, as expected, since adding more nonlinearities into the library $\Theta$ makes \gls{sindy} more expressive.
+\paragraph{Spatial explanations} To evaluate hypotheses~\ref{hyp:node-gt} and~\ref{hyp:edge-gt}, we report the AUC scores in Table~\ref{tab:spatial-results}.
+We also report the AUC scores of the node explanations provided by the saliency map (see \Cref{sec-app:saliency} for more details).
+All proposed methods that provide spatial explanations perform consistently well, with some differences across datasets.
+Even when compared with saliency, our methods almost always perform better than the baseline, demonstrating their effectiveness.
 In Figure~\ref{fig:topological-expl}, we report an example of an explanation on both nodes and edges.

-Despite the analysis presented being instance-based, we can leverage our methods to infer something more general about the behaviour of the trained model.
+Although the analysis is instance-based, we can leverage our methods to infer something more general about the model's behaviour.
 For example, we notice that the weight $w_\mathcal{G}^{(i)}(\timeidx,n)$ effectively recognises whether the $n$-th node is infected or not at time $\timeidx$.
-This means that the quantity $\sum_n\,w_\mathcal{G}^{(i)}(\timeidx,n)$ computed on the whole \gls{tg} is proportional to the number of infected nodes at each time step $\timeidx$.
-In other words, it reveals a behaviour of the \gls{gcrn} that transcends the specific input, namely that it learns to count infected nodes.
+This means that the quantity $\sum_n\,w_\mathcal{G}^{(i)}(\timeidx,n)$ is proportional to the number of infected nodes at each time step $\timeidx$.
+In other words, it reveals a behaviour of the \gls{stgnn} that transcends the specific input, namely that it learns to count infected nodes.
 Even though this information alone is not sufficient to tell the two classes apart, it is an implicit feature that emerges as the model learns to solve the task at hand.
-Therefore, we argue that the proposed tools could also interpret the model behaviour besides the input data.
+Therefore, we argue that the proposed tools can also help interpret model behaviour, not only the input data.